Cosmic Ecology Programme

 Dr Anthony Hodgson, co-founder of H3Uni and creator of the Cosmic Ecology programme

-– Universe in the Human Being
+COSMIC ECOLOGY PART TWO – Universe in the Human Being

 Part 2 of this course explores a particular viewpoint that the intelligent universe is indeed a manifestation of supreme intelligence and that, within it and as part of it, we have choices as to our role.
 These choices lead to consequences for one and all.
 A key choice is whether to embark on search which requires that we individually undertake transformation beyond just improvement and seek the means to do that.
 Traditionally this has required travel and exploration.
 The problem today is that the ways of transformation are fragmented, scattered and often corrupted and often not contained in traditional media or social groups.
 Historical spiritual traditions have incubated various attempts to enable search but have become petrified in cultural forms and cults whether religious or scientific.